Varad-7611/ResearchHUB/README.md

 Search on web and give me: Latest advancements in quantum computing
 ```

-The AI retrieves relevant web information and summarizes it for the user.
+The AI retrieves and summarizes relevant information from the web.

 ---

-## 📚 Ask Questions from Uploaded Documents
+# 📚 Ask Questions from Uploaded Documents

 Users can ask questions directly from uploaded research papers.